-Panel interviews help organisations streamline their recruitment process and gives key team members a chance to see how prospective candidates perform under pressure.
-If you’ve been invited to a panel interview and the idea of being grilled by an audience fills you with dread, this article will tell you how to prepare for a successful performance.
+Panel interviews help organisations streamline their recruitment process by giving key team members a chance to see how prospective candidates perform under pressure.
+If you’ve been invited to a panel interview and the idea of being grilled by an audience fills you with dread, this article will help you to prepare for a successful performance when it matters.

 1. Research the company